Husain-Althagafi/Husain-Althagafi/README.md

 <h1 align="center">Hi, I'm Husain Althagafi👋</h1>
 <p align="center">
-  A learning AI Developer from Saudi Arabia with an interest in Mathematics and AI technologies.
+  A passionate AI Developer from Saudi Arabia with an interest in Mathematics and AI technologies.
 </p>

 <!-- Social Badges Section -->